 Advocacy skills are essential for lawyers and other advocates and, being highly transferable skills, are highly beneficial for all people.

 Dissemination of advocacy skills is particularly important now that the new rules which allow Solicitors to conduct advocacy in court.
-These new Rules provide an excellent change towards improving choice of legal representation for people.
+These new Rules provide an excellent change towards improving the choice of legal representation for people.
 However, when it comes to courtroom action (or arbitration), solicitors are disadvantaged – advocacy not being part of their training.
 To increase fairness in dispute outcomes, all advocates should have the benefit of equal training.

 For this reason, and advocacy skills available to all people, this course is subsidised by The Accessible Genetics Consortium (TAGC) and the UK Law and Society Association (UKLSA).